- This event has passed.

 • COURSE ONLY – Includes lunch and refreshments.

 • ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments, minibus to and from meeting point and accommodation.
-Accommodation is multiple occupancy (max 3 people) single sex en-suite rooms.
-Arrival Sunday 19th November and departure Friday 25th November (accommodation must be vacated by 9am).
+Accommodation is multiple occupancy (max 4 people) single sex en-suite rooms.
+Arrival Sunday 19th November (after 5pm) and departure Friday 25th November (accommodation must be vacated by 9am).
 An additional nights accommodation can be purchased, departure 9am Saturday morning email for details.

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.